-- 1. To review or investigate any other matters referred to the Audit & Risk Committee by the Trust Board. - 2.
-To draw any significant recommendations and matters of concern to the attention of the Trust Board. - 3.
-To approve any policies as delegated by the Trust Board
+- 1. To review or investigate any other matters referred to the audit and risk committee by the Trust board. - 2.
+To draw any significant recommendations and matters of concern to the attention of the Trust board. - 3.
+Report to the board on the adequacy of the Trust's internal control framework, including financial and non-financial controls and management of risks. - 4.
+To approve any policies as delegated by the Trust board